Can Large Language Models Resolve Semantic Discrepancy in Self-Destructive Subcultures? Evidence from Jirai Kei: Background

 Jirai Kei, translating to ``landmine type'', is a youthful and trendy subculture that originated in Japan.
 It took on a negative connotation, referring to somebody as emotionally unstable and prone to breakdowns.
 This subculture has been linked to troubling events like self-harm and overdoses, prompting some teenagers to engage in self-destructive behaviors in an effort to gain acceptance within it.

-To enhance the identification of self-destructive behaviors on social media, researchers introduce JiraiBench~\cite{xiao2025jiraibench}, a benchmark specifically focused on the Jirai Kei subculture.
+To evaluate the models' ability of detecting self-destructive behaviors on social media in LLMs, researchers introduce JiraiBench~\cite{xiao2025jiraibench}, a benchmark specifically focused on the Jirai Kei subculture.
 In JiraiBench, the self-destructive behavior detection can be defined as a label classification task.
-Given an input sentence $\mathcal{I}$ from social media, the model should assess whether the sentence expresses any of the following behaviors: Drug Overdose (OD), Eating Disorders (ED), or Self-Harming (SH).
+Given an input sentence from social media, the model should assess whether the sentence expresses any of the following behaviors: Drug Overdose (OD), Eating Disorders (ED), or Self-Harming (SH).
 For each behavior, the model outputs a classification label: Non-concerning (0), First-person (1), or Third-party (2).
-It can be defined as: